 My wife and I have special common names that we have assigned to a few plants and we do use these names occasionally -- in a whisper only to each other.

 Overall it should be remembered that the point of names is to facilitate communication.
-Common names will not do that.
+Common names do not do that.

-The common names that I give in this web site are those that I have heard most often associated with that plant in the Four Corners region.
+The common names that I give in this website are those that I have heard most often associated with plants in the Four Corners region.

 Scientific names are in Latin and/or Greek, are assigned by botanists to plants, and are accepted internationally, i.e., the exact same name is used for the plant in China, South Africa, Chile, and Canada.

-To be accepted, a scientific name must be placed on a collection sheet with the original plant (the type specimen).
-The name must be published in a book, botanical journal, newspaper, magazine, or accepted web site along with a detailed description of the plant.
+To be accepted, a scientific name must be written on a collection sheet with the original plant (the type specimen).
+The name must be published in a book, botanical journal, newspaper, magazine, or accepted website along with a detailed description of the plant.
 From this information future researchers can always find out who collected the plant, who named the plant, when they collected and named it, and the precise characteristics of the plant.
-For an example see this page on my web site.
+For an example see this page on my website.